aliboztemir/PyTest-ApiAutomation/README.md

-# fastapi-example
+# QA Test Engineer: Assignment
-A simple example of using Fast API in Python.
+Tests of the API that calculates the best route.

 ## Preconditions: